© Gilad Fogel

 ‘Tranter … col … tome,’ garbled Isaac as he toddled through the hall and into the living room.

-Abe let the call go to voicemail.
-He took off his black jacket, the sleeves still dusty from the shovelling earlier.
-He hung the jacket on one of the pegs on the wall in the hall and watched Isaac from behind.
-Abe smiled and turned to look at Sara, expecting to see her face light up as she also watched Isaac making tentative steps.
-Sara wasn’t there.
+I let the call go to voicemail and took off my black jacket, the sleeves still dusty from the shovelling earlier.
+I hung the jacket on one of the pegs on the wall in the hall and watched Isaac from behind.
+Smiling, I turned to look at Sara, expecting to see her face light up as she also watched Isaac making tentative steps.
+Of course, Sara wasn’t there.

-He wondered if he’d be able to enjoy Isaac’s antics without her.
-He followed Isaac.
-Isaac stopped, as though sensing his father was close.
-He twisted round and gave Abe the picaresque smile he wore when he thought that someone was about to tickle him.
+As I followed him, I wondered if I’d be able to enjoy Isaac’s antics without her.
+Isaac stopped, as though sensing I was close.
+He twisted round and gave me the cheeky smile he wore when he thought that someone was about to tickle him.
 He giggled as though he was already being tickled.
 Isaac bent his chin down to defend his neck and raised his tiny fists there for extra protection.
 The giggling made him stumble and he plopped onto his nappy-cushioned bottom.

-Abe walked over and squatted in front of him.
-Isaac’s anti-tickling defences were still up, as was the mischievous smile.
-Abe stared into Isaac’s honey-brown irises and smiled back.
-Isaac registered the connection and Abe felt the soundless reply.
-Isaac’s eyes were smiling and familiar.
-Familiar in the sense that they seemed to recognise Abe, knew exactly who he was.
-And always had.
-Isaac shared that knowing look with his mother.
-But Sara used to say, ‘He has your eyes.’
-And it was true that, when Isaac was born, he had Abe’s eyes.
-Ever since, when he looked at Isaac, the recognition between them was so intense that Abe felt as though he saw the reflection of his own soul.
+When I walked over and squatted in front of him, his anti-tickling defences were still up.
+I stared into his honey-brown irises and smiled.
+He registered the connection and I felt the soundless reply.
+His eyes were smiling and familiar—he shared that knowing look with his mother, but Sara used to say, ‘He has your eyes.’
+And it was true that, when Isaac was born, he had my eyes.
+Ever since, when I looked at him, the recognition between us was so intense, I felt as though I saw the reflection of my own soul.

 ‘You have voicemail,’ piped the hidden speakers.